nmshd/documentation/_docs_explore/64-request-items.md

 All the RequestItems listed below inherit from the [RequestItem]({% link _docs_explore/61-data-model.md %}#RequestItem) and are therefore sharing its properties.

+## Response Items

+To answer the RequestItems an [AcceptResponseItem]({% link _docs_explore/61-data-model.md %}#AcceptResponseItem), a [RejectResponseItem]({% link _docs_explore/61-data-model.md %}#RejectResponseItem) or an [ErrorResponseItem]({% link _docs_explore/61-data-model.md %}#ErrorResponseItem) will be transferred.
+Some RequestItems will need additional information to be able to accept the request.
+Therefore these RequestItems have a specific AcceptResponseItem.
+These Items inherit from the AcceptResponseItem and are therefore sharing its properties.

+## Response Parameters

+To siplify the usage of the ResponseItems the Enmeshed libraries are providing simplified versions (so called Parameters) that will be processed and enriched to RequestItems.
+Answering a RequestItem that does not need additional information is as simple as sending `{ "accept": true }` to accept the RequestItem or `{ "accept": false }` to reject it.

+The RequestItems that need additional information for the accept are documented besides the respective RequestItems.

 ## AuthenticationRequestItem

 With this item the sender can request the peer for an authentication for a certain purpose.
 The peer can then decide to authenticate or not.
 This authentication is mostly short-lived and limited in time.